Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 If you’re itching for a lush green lawn, but don’t want to forego easy garden ideas then artificial grass is the answer.
 No longer a taboo, thanks to some super-realistic designs, you won’t be afraid to tell your neighbours what’s got them so green with envy.

-Just make sure to give it a once over with a stiff bristled brush every so often.
+Just make sure to give it a once over with a stiff bristled brush every so often, and it's one of the best easy maintenance garden ideas.

 garden with flowering plant and round table